SkyAlarcon/Transpire/Methods.md

 - Delete team
   - Remove the team from ALL athletes' teams list

+## teamFeed
+- View all posts posted in a team

+# POSTS
 ## newPost
 - Create a new post
   - Saves post's ID to athlete who posted
   - Saves post's ID to team's post

+## updatePost
+- Updates own post
+  - Must be the original poster to update

+## findPostById
+- Find post by ID

+## deletePost
+- Deletes post
+  - Must be the team admin where the post was originally posted or must be the original poster
+  - Remove post's ID from team's posts and from athlete's posts

 # End of developed methods